-Commission & test-The process of executing the test plan; this may be a system- and/or component-level test.
+Commission & test: Execute the test plan at the system- and/or component/subsystem-level.

-Lessons learned-The process of gathering lessons learned from the team to formalize institutional learning.
-The lessons learned process identifies specific problems and recommendations to avoid reoccurrence, as well as project successes that can be promoted in the future.
-The lessons learned may lead to risk management plan improvements.
-Section 6 provides additional details for collecting lessons learned.
+Lessons learned: Gather lessons learned to formalize institutional learning.
+Identify specific problems and recommendations to avoid reoccurrence, successes that can be used in the future, and risk management improvements.
+Section 6 provides additional details for documenting lessons learned.

-Improve risk management plan-The process of improving the risk management plan (Section 4.1) based on information documented during the lessons learned process.
-The risk management plan is modified to ensure it continues to be a valuable tool for the team.
+Revise risk management plan: Revise the risk management plan (Section 4.1) based on information documented during the lessons learned process.
+The risk management plan is modified to ensure it continues to be valuable for the team.